ophelialabs/ophelialabs.github.io/content/public/BMI/README2.md

 Why these specific areas are PRONE to irritation:

 1. Behind the Ear: Pressure and Allergic Reaction
-   The are behind the ear is often used for mounting external components of BCIs (similar to behind-the-ear hearing aids) or as an exit point for wires (percutaneous pedestals)
+   The are behind the ear is often used for mounting components
    - Faster Signal Transmission:
    - Decoding Accuracy:
    - Ground Electrode Placement: